Bare bones chicken broth - Bone broth (1 cup)

 How to consume bare bones chicken broth - bone broth without glucose spikes

-Engage in regular physical activity.
-Even a short walk after meals can help your body use glucose more effectively.
+Engage in light physical activity, like a brisk walk, before your meal to help your body use glucose more efficiently.

 Find Glucose response for your favourite foods